farhanrn/Covid19-Time-Seres-Analysis/README.md

 - Daily trends in confirmed cases, recoveries, and deaths.
 - Regional hotspots and comparisons of COVID-19 impact.
 - Predictive trends for understanding potential future impacts (if applicable).

-## Contributions

-If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

-## Acknowledgments

-- Data Source: [Provide link or mention data source if available]
-- Libraries: pandas, numpy, matplotlib, seaborn, etc.